cfug/flutter.cn/src/disclaimer.md

 ### Ownership

-Note: This is an independent website that runs by the developers in China who are passionate and enthusiastic about contributing Flutter from China, it's not affiliated with or endorsed by Google and/or Alphabet.
+Disclaimer: This is an independent website that runs by the developers in China who are passionate and enthusiastic about contributing Flutter from China, it's not affiliated with or endorsed by Google and/or Alphabet.
-The “Flutter” name and the Flutter logo Flutter logo {% asset shared/flutter/logo/square.svg width="32px" alt="Flutter logo" class="align-baseline" %}(the “Flutter Marks”) are trademarks owned by Google.
+The "Flutter" name and logo are trademarks owned by Google.
 We've followed the [branding guide](https://flutter.dev/brand) in the official site for using the RED Color Flutter Logo.

 ### Scope